 Our Vision is of a regenerative future where both people and nature live in harmony and we have resilient and adaptable economic strategies where we, the stakeholders and public, care for the ecology, economy and culture of the bioregions of Sussex.
 We imagine a climate-resilient future in which we, as communities, have understood and responded to the idea of finite carrying capacity of regions, and that the public has collectively explored this with key stakeholders responsible for our natural resources, economy and habitat, to determine co-creatively how we manage those resources.

-Our Goals are to grow a learning network across the whole community, reflective of Sussex’s complex and often poorly understood heritage and culture.
-We hope to bring communities together to collaborate, co-create and tackle the challenges of a finite planet as they manifest in Sussex.
-We believe that by working together, citizens of Sussex can better recognise the value of the natural world, and our interconnectedness to it.
+Our Goals are to grow learning networks across communities.
+We hope to bring communities together to collaborate, co-create and tackle the challenges of a finite planet as they manifest in local places.
+We believe that by working together, we can all better recognise the value of the natural world, and our interconnectedness to it.
 We will explore together, how we care for,manage and engage with our natural assets, regenerate regional systems for food, water, energy and waste, and enjoy a thriving life in resilient communities, using wisdom and experience already within the community